ABOUT TILBURY PACIFIC

 What we want to achieve

-Tilbury Pacific could position B.C. to play a leading role in the global shift to lower emissions energy choices.
+Tilbury Pacific positions B.C. to play a leading role in the global shift to lower emissions energy choices.
 Specifically, it could:

-• Supply local ships and ocean-going vessels that are switching to LNG.
+• Supply local ships and ocean-going vessels that are switching to LNG as fuel.

 What we’re proposing to build